ardanlabs/gotraining/topics/exporting/README.md

 * Identifiers are exported (or remain unexported) based on letter-case.
 * We import packages to access exported identifiers.
 * Any package can use a value of an unexported type.
+* Package design and understanding the components you need is critical.

 ## Links